tombensve/APS/APS-Webs/APSWebManager/docs/src/WebManager.md

     "content": {
         "id": "(comp id)",
         "name": "(comp name)",
-        ?"group": "(Name of group component belongs to if any.)", "type": "(comp type)",
+        ?"group": "(name of group component belongs to if any.)", "type": "(comp type)",
         ?"class": "(class class ...)",
         ?"disabled": true/false,
+        ?"enabled": "groupNotEmpty:(group)/namedComponentsNotEmpty:(names)"
         "collectGroups": "(space separated list of groups to listen to and collect data from.)", "(type specific)": "(...)",
         ...,